 Dr. Xiaolin Zi, a UC Irvine associate professor of urology, is also investigating “a seemingly paradoxical fact: South Pacific islanders enjoy low cancer rates despite being heavy smokers.”

-“Cigarette smoking is a leading cause of bladder cancer, but in the Pacific islands, where kava is plentiful, the incidence of cancer is low despite high smoking rates,” he told University of California Irvine News, adding that he’s researching a particular component called flavokawain A. (UCI News)
+“Cigarette smoking is a leading cause of bladder cancer, but in the Pacific islands, where kava is plentiful, the incidence of cancer is low despite high smoking rates,” he told University of California Irvine News, adding that he’s researching a particular component called flavokawain A. (7) More research is needed to establish whether or not there is a connection.

 The Botanical Safety Handbook (2nd Edition) classifies kava as a Safety Class 2b/c herb.
 It is not recommended for use during pregnancy and breastfeeding except under the supervision of a qualified healthcare practitioner and does interact with other medications and herbs.

 The controversy around kava’s safety goes back to case studies in the late 1990’s which indicated that kava may cause liver toxicity.
-The reported effects were serious – including liver damage and liver failure requiring a transplant.
+The reported effects were serious – including liver damage, liver failure requiring a transplant, and even loss of life.
 However, those reports seemed to conflict with the experience of Pacific Islanders.

 Different Extraction Methods

 According to a report issued by the government of New Zealand, in all the reported cases of liver problems “the kava had been prepared as a concentrated ethanol or acetone extract” rather than the water extract traditionally used in the Pacific Islands.
-(Food Standards Australia New Zealand)
+(9)

 Parts of Plant Used

-The reports are also believed by some to be related to the rise in kava’s popularity around that time.
-Kava is a slow-growing plant, so as demand rose there wasn’t enough kava root to meet it.
+Kava’s popularity was quickly rising around the time of the initial adverse reports.
+It’s a slow-growing plant, so as demand rose it became difficult to harvest enough kava root to meet it.
 It is reported that some supplement companies began stretching their supply by incorporating the stem and leaves, which contain an alkaloid, pipermethystine, that is toxic to the liver.

 Traditional kava producers never incorporate leaves and stems into their kava drinks, just like my husband’s grandmother never incorporated rhubarb leaves (which are highly toxic) into her famous rhubarb pie.